Wr3nch-ren/RT-python-week03/README.md

-# python-week03
+# RT-python-week03
 Ray tracing course week 03

+This repository is for 'Raytracing in Entertainment Industry' (01418283).
+This course set to be taught for undergrad students at Dept of Computer Science, Faculty of Science, Kasetsart University.
+The codes were rewritten and modified from https://raytracing.github.io/books/RayTracingInOneWeekend.html#thevec3class/colorutilityfunctions.

 Class assignment